VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git rename <old-name> <new-name>: Renames the remote connection.
 Git Status: The git status command displays the state of the working directory, and the staging area Git Master Branch: The default branch name in Git is master .
 As you start making commits, you're given a master branch that points to the last commit you made.

+Git Checkout: The git checkout command lets you navigate between the branches created by git branch .
+Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.